Our Board

 Laura Murphy

 Laura qualified as a Chartered Accountant in 2013 and since then has worked for a number of high profile organisations in both Dublin and Belfast, including ESB, Irish Distillers and Dale Farm.
 She has gained particular experience in providing financial analysis for strategic decision making and enjoys partnering with commercial and operational colleagues to help drive business performance.
-Laura has recently been appointed as Head of Financial Costing at AFBI, where she looks forward to broadening her knowledge of the agri-food sector.
-She joined us through the Arts & Business NI Young Professionals on Arts Boards programme.
+Laura is currently Head of Financial Costing at AFBI, where she looks forward to broadening her knowledge of the agri-food sector.
+She joined us through the Arts & Business NI Young Leaders on Arts Boards programme.

 Claire Sharpe